EMarc2023/zero-shot-rag-llm/README.md

-# Zero-Shot RAG-LLM: Amazon Review 2023 Dataset
+# Zero-Shot Retrieval Augmented Generation (RAG)-LLM: Amazon Review 2023 Dataset
 This project is created and written by Elizabeth Marcellina.
+This question answering chatbot software is scalable, CPU-efficient RAG-LLM application, deployable from laptops to enterprise environments

 ## Project Overview
 - The application is Dockerised and deployed via FastAPI, ensuring scalability and modularity.
 It is production-ready for smaller to medium-scale deployments.
 It can also be further optimised for high-traffic, enterprise-level environments with more robust deployment options such as NGINX as a reverse proxy or using large-scale production-grade ASGI servers like Gunicorn.